airbrake/airbrake-js/README.md

 * `Airbrake.addEnv(object)` Merges environment information about the application's environment.
 * `Airbrake.addParams(object)` Merges params information reported alongside all errors.
 * `Airbrake.addSession(object)` Merges session information reported alongside all errors.

+Additionally, much of this information can be added to captured errors at the time they're captured by supplying it in the object being reported.

+    try {
+      // This will throw if the document has no head tag document.head.insertBefore(document.createElement("style"));
+    } catch(er) {
+      Airbrake.push({
+        error: er,
+        context: { backbone_controller: 'style' },
+        env:     { navigator_vendor: window.navigator.vendor },
+        params:  { search: document.location.search },
+        session: { username: active_user.username }
+      });
+    }

 ## Global Error Handling